 FPTC programming will include an after-school Youth Mentoring Program.
 This initiative will bring middle and high school students from all across the city to the facility, where they will be assigned a mentor (an adult volunteer), who will alternatively help them learn the game, and help with academics.

-The facility will also make the game more accessible to more people by offering different types of inaugural memberships--annual, monthly, and pay by the hour.
-There will even be free clinics for newcomers.
+The facility will also make the game more accessible to more people by offering discounted memberships for people under 35.
+There will even be ample opportunity for newcomers to play for free.